It never fails.

 According to the Anxiety and Depression Association of America, anxiety impacts over 40 million people in the U.S. alone, with women being twice as likely as men to be diagnosed with general anxiety disorder and panic disorder.
 And for many women, postpartum anxiety heightens this already complex condition.

 But here’s the really scary part: Anxiety is actually under diagnosed among women, despite the fact that we’re the ones who are more often afflicted.
-The average length of time between the onset of symptoms and when a woman gets an actual diagnosis is between nine and twelve years.
+The average length of time between the onset of symptoms and when a woman gets an actual diagnosis is between 9 and 12 years.

 Nine and twelve years.
 Why are we waiting more than a decade to ask for help?